test-o1/test-o1.github.io/docs/intro-examples.md

 # Intro - Examples

-`photo-cli` is [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool (works on Linux & macOS & Windows) that extracts when and where ([reverse geocode](https://en.wikipedia.org/wiki/Reverse_geocoding)) your photographs are taken, copy into a new organized folder (not modifying source folder) with various [folder](/docs/command-line-arguments#folder-append-type---a---folder-append-) & [file naming](/docs/command-line-arguments#naming-style---s---naming-style-) strategies or export all data into [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) (can view on Microsoft Excel, Libre/OpenOffice Calc, Apple Numbers, Google Sheets) files.
+`photo-cli` is [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool (works on macOS & Windows & Linux) that extracts when and where ([reverse geocode](https://en.wikipedia.org/wiki/Reverse_geocoding)) your photographs are taken, copy into a new organized folder (not modifying source folder) with various [folder](/docs/command-line-arguments#folder-append-type---a---folder-append-) & [file naming](/docs/command-line-arguments#naming-style---s---naming-style-) strategies or export all data into [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) (can view on Microsoft Excel, Libre/OpenOffice Calc, Apple Numbers, Google Sheets) files.
 With this exported CSV file you can [navigate your photo locations on Google Maps & Earth with your custom label and pin style](#3-navigate-your-photo-locations-on-google-maps--earth).

 ## Features Explained With An Example